 The budget can be very simple as in these sample budgets .
 We are looking for you to list any contribution your host organization will make - either to your salary or by providing benefits and the amount you wish to seek from the school.
 The budget should be based on a $45,000 salary.

 If you are selected, you will begin work in the fall after you graduate.
 You and your host site should agree upon the specific date, but you will need the law school’s advance authorization if the start date will be earlier than August 1st or later than October 31.

 No. The Fellowships are only open to current third year students.
 This is true even if you are doing a judicial clerkship the year after you graduate.

 Yes, but you must apply for the Fellowships cycle after you graduate.

 The Fellowship Committee consists of three members: the Dean of Career Services and two faculty members appointed by the Dean.
 The faculty members will rotate year to year.
 The Associate Director of Career Service for Public Interest & Public Sector is an ex officio member of the Committee, meaning that the Associate Director may be present at Committee meetings and may speak, but does not have a vote.

 In order to prevent candidates from “lobbying” Committee members, the faculty Committee members remain anonymous.

 Partnership Fellows: The proposed budget for your fellowship must include a salary of $45,000.
-Partnership fellows also receive a bar stipend of $2500.
+Partnership Fellows will also receive at $2,500 bar-study stipend.